mortazavilab/parse_pipeline/README.md

 # Parse Biosciences Split-seq
 ## Background: Combinatorial barcoding for snRNA-seq
-Split-pool barcoding appends a unique **set** of barcodes to single cells or nuclei during multiple "rounds".
+Combinatorial or split-pool barcoding appends a unique **set** of barcodes to single cells or nuclei during multiple "rounds".
 These reactions are confined to each individual fixed and permeabilized cell, bypassing the need for physical barriers between cells such as microwells or nanodroplets.

 This workflow is designed to pre-process data from the [Parse Biosciences](https://www.parsebiosciences.com/) Evercode whole-transcriptome (“WT”) barcoding kits.
 This split-pool method may differ from others such as [SHARE-seq](https://www.sciencedirect.com/science/article/pii/S0092867420312538?via%3Dihub) due to using of both oligo-dT and random hexamer primers during the first round of reverse transcription-based barcoding.
 The goal in using both primers is to span the entire transcript for more full-length coverage and to avoid polyA-biased reads.
 After all 3 round of barcoding, aliquots of cells are lysed and libraries are prepared from barcoded cDNA.
 At the end of short-read library prep, a final Illumina barcode is added to identify these lysed aliquots, or "subpools", and libraries are sequenced and demultiplexed as subpools containing a mix of all the samples on the plate.